silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 2 - Advanced Lane Finding/README.md

 The lens used in a camera is not a perfect piece of glass, so some form of distortion might be present in the image it captures.
 There is what we call radial distortion in which the light bends at a certain angle that deviates from a rectilinear plane.
 Therefore, we need to correct for image distortion utilizing our camera matrix and distortion coefficients.
 Distortion can -

-a) change the apparent size of an object in an image
+* a) change the apparent size of an object in an image.
-b) change the apparent shape of an object in an image
+* b) change the apparent shape of an object in an image.
-c) cause an objects appearance to change depending on where it is in the field of view
+* c) cause an objects appearance to change depending on where it is in the field of view.
-d) and make objects appear closer or father away than they actually are.
+* d) and make objects appear closer or father away than they actually are.

 I utilized cv2.undistort(img, mtx, dist, None, mtx) to perform an image distortion correction.